Donning and doffing PPE correctly is essential to prevent contamination and ensure safety.

 Table of Contents

-- Beyond the Basics: Proper PPE Order for Shoe Covers and Hair Nets
+- Beyond the Basics: Integrating Shoe Covers and Hair Nets into the PPE Order

 - Knowledge Check: Are You PPE Ready?